Download PDF

 RTK is not compatible with external u-blox operating in dual antenna mode.

-The two external u-blox receivers should be configured to 921600 bps, with the following outputs:
+They should be configured to 460800 bps at least, with the following outputs:

 Parameter | Value |